nwchemgit/nwchem-wiki/ONIOM.md

 The geometry and total charge of the full or real system should be specified as normal using the [geometry](Geometry.md) directive.
-If $N_{model}$ of the atoms are to be included in the model system, then these should be specified first in the geometry.
-Similarly, in a three-layer calculation, if there are $N_{inter}$ atoms to be included in the intermediate system, then these should also be arranged together at the beginning of the geometry.
+If N<sub>model</sub> of the atoms are to be included in the model system, then these should be specified first in the geometry.
+Similarly, in a three-layer calculation, if there are N<sub>inter</sub> atoms to be included in the intermediate system, then these should also be arranged together at the beginning of the geometry.
 The implict assumption is that the model system is a subset of the intermediate system which is a subset of the real system.
-The number of atoms to be included in the model and intemediate systems are specified using the MODEL and INTER directives.
+The number of atoms to be included in the model and intemediate systems are specified using the `MODEL` and `INTER` directives.
 Optionally, the total charge of the model and intermediate systems may be adjusted.
 The default is that all three systems have the same total charge.